 Aerial Surveillance For Collection Of Key Response Information

-The collection of data through surveillance, and the analysis and interpretation of that data provides timely information to the Incident Command which improves situational awareness and promotes informed decision making.
+The collection of data through surveillance, and the analysis and interpretation of that data provides timely information to the Incident Command which improves situational awareness and promotes informed decision-making.

 Oil spill modelling is increasingly relied upon as a strategic planning tool during response and preparedness, which can help inform effective response alongside the real-time feed from surveillance.

-In order for the incident command to make most effective use of the data collected from surveillance and modelling outputs we must be able to 'visualise' as easily interpretable information at a glance.
+In order for the incident command to make the most effective use of the data collected from surveillance and modelling outputs we must be able to 'visualise' as easily interpretable information at a glance.

 In this way, the specialisms of surveillance, modelling and visualisation are inextricably linked as an integral part of our mission to provide resources to prepare for and respond to oil spills efficiently and effectively on a global basis.

-Although dedicated regional aviation capability is provided through supplementary agreements, our Response Specialists can conduct aerial surveillance reconnaissance missions within suitable aircraft to inform all important decision making.
+Although dedicated regional aviation capability is provided through supplementary agreements, our Response Specialists can conduct aerial surveillance reconnaissance missions within suitable aircraft to inform all important decision-making.